amaranth-lang/amaranth/docs/tutorial.rst

 .. todo::

    The official tutorial is still being written.
-Until it's ready, consider following one of the tutorials written by the nMigen community:
+Until it's ready, consider following one of the tutorials written by the Amaranth community:

       * `Learning FPGA Design with nMigen <https://vivonomicon.com/2020/04/14/learning-fpga-design-with-nmigen/>`_ by Vivonomicon;
       * `nMigen Step by Step Tutorial <http://blog.lambdaconcept.com/doku.php?id=nmigen:tutorial>`_ by LambdaConcept;